Supermagnum/Flashlight/README.md

 # Flashlight
 This is a repository for a flashlight.
-It measures Ø54 mm x 223.5 mm
+It measures Ø54 mm x 223.5 mm depending on the batteries used.
-It can be made using a normal lathe and a milling machine.
+It can be made using a normal lathe and a drill press or a milling machine.
 A multi axis CNC is required for the fancy engraving.

 You will need a round stock that has 60mm diameter and 230mm length,